ROME to LONDON -- 2015

 3: ROME land at 9:50am 11am hotel check-in.
 12-4:00pm rest and lunch 4-6:00 pm orientation walking tour

-5: ROME 8:30-noon Walking tour in the historic center.
-Afternoon free for shopping or museums.
+5: ROME walking tour in the historic center.
+Afternoon Galleria Borghese, Via Nazionale.

 8: VENICE Morning train to Venice.
 Orientation walk.
 After lunch, walking tour with our local guide.

-9: VENICE 9am walking tour with your escort.
-Afternoon free options: boat ride to Murano.
-Accademia Museum.
+9: VENICE 9am walking tour with your escort, gondola ride.
+Afternoon free.

 10: train to LUCERNE scenic ride through the Swiss Alps.
 4:30-6:00pm orientation walk in Lucerne.

 11: LUCERNE morning option to the top of the Alps at Mount Titlis.
-Afternoon free: shopping or a boat ride.
-Optional train trip to Zurich.
+Afternoon Optional train trip to Zurich.

 12: to Paris on high-speed TGV train.
-Walking tour to Notre Dame and Left Bank.
+Walking tour to Notre Dame and Left Bank, bus tour.

 15: London morning train under the Channel to London.
-City Tour on bus w/local guide.
-3-5pm orientation Walking tour.
+City Tour on bus, Tower of London, boat ride on Thames.

-16: LONDON morning walking tour of central London afternoon suggestions: National Gallery of Art, or British Museum.
-Theater.
+16: LONDON morning walking tour of central London, Changing the Guards, National Gallery of Art.

 18: FLY HOME arriving same night.